laelsirus/Mount-Synology-Volumes/README.md

 # Mount-Synology-Volumes
 Applescript for mount synology volumes
+Modify the \\YOUR_SYNOLOGY\\ section on line 4 to use it